 Hazards of UV Exposure

 UV overexposure can be extremely dangerous.
-According to the Health Physics Society, “Accidental UV overexposure can injure unaware victims due to the fact UV [light] is invisible and does not produce an immediate reaction.… Reported UV accident scenarios often involve work near UV [light] sources with protective coverings removed, cracked, or fallen off.
+According to the Health Physics Society, “Accidental UV overexposure can be a workplace safety issue and can injure unaware victims because UV [light] is invisible and does not produce an immediate reaction.… Reported UV accident scenarios often involve work near UV [light] sources with protective coverings removed, cracked, or fallen off.
 Depending on the intensity of the UV [light] source and length of exposure, an accident victim may end up with a lost-time injury even though unaware of the hazardous condition.”

 In the United States, there are more cases of skin cancer than prostate, colon, breast, and lung cancer combined.
 Approximately 1 in 5 Americans will be diagnosed with skin cancer in their lifetime.
 Unprotected overexposure to UV lights is the primary preventable risk factor in most skin cancers.
 Regularly have your dermatologist check for warning signs of skin cancer.

 Sun exposure can cause thick, tough, and wrinkled skin.
 This kind of damage generally develops years after exposure.
 Up to 90% of skin changes with age can be attributed to sun damage.
 Additionally, sunburn is attributed to UV rays.

 Overexposure to UV rays can cause cataracts and other forms of eye damage.
 Cataracts are a form of eye damage in which a loss of transparency in the lens of the eye clouds vision.
 While cataracts are curable with modern eye surgery, they can lead to blindness if left untreated.
 Additionally, overexposure to UV lights can cause Pterygium, which is a tissue growth that blocks vision, and degeneration of the macula, the part of the retina where visual perception is most accurate.

 Luckily, there are many ways that you can protect yourself and your loved ones from the hazards of UV lights.